-Even though juice can be full of nutrients, it can also be lacking in certain essential nutrients not typically found in fruits and vegetables, like calcium, vitamin D, iron, zinc and vitamin B12.
+Even though juice can be full of nutrients, it can also be lacking in certain essential nutrients not typically found in fruits and vegetables, like calcium, vitamin D, iron, zinc, and vitamin B12.
 Balanced nutrition is not only key for health, but also plays a role in supporting your weight loss efforts.
-Your body runs off nutrition, and when it's not getting what it needs from your diet you might find your having hard time controlling your appetite, cravings, mood and calories overall.
+Your body runs off nutrition, and when it's not getting what it needs from your diet, you might find you're having a hard time controlling your appetite, cravings, mood, and calories.

 Loss of Lean Muscle